Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 Autoresponder

-What Are Causes of Hard Email Bounces?
+What Are the Causes of Hard Email Bounces?

-The recipient Doesn't Exist
+The recipient doesn't exist

 Email blocked by server